botpress/readme/docs/DASHBOARD/bot/conversations.md

 next:
   description: ''
 ---
-The Conversations tab helps you track your bot's behavior and user interactions.
-Once you [publish and share your bot](https://botpress.com/docs/deploy), you can use the Conversations tab to view your bot's performance in real time.
+Once you [publish and share your bot](https://botpress.com/docs/deploy), you can use the Conversations tab to view and manage your bot's interactions with users.
 This means you can:

 * View user messages and replies
 * Identify and fix issues with your bot